 &lt;sup>11 Both Chevron and the district court characterize this Court's "conclu[sion]" that Texaco's promises were "enforceable against Chevron," Republic of Ecuador, 638 F.3d at 389 n.4, as mere "dicta."
-SPA-417 n.1754; Chevron Br.
+SPA-471 n.1754; Chevron Br.
 121 n.31.
 But that conclusion was essential to resolving "[t]he basic question" before the court: "whether Chevron's actions in pursuing BIT arbitration constitute a breach of those ... promises."
 Republic of Ecuador, 638 F.3d at 396.

-appeared] were Chevron employees at the time of the Aguinda appeal, they acted as attorneys for Texaco and their statements as Texaco's attorneys did not bind Chevron."
+Nor can Chevron evade judicial estoppel simply by sowing doubt as to when-or whether-Texaco merged with Chevron.
+On this point, again, Chevron and the district court stand directly athwart the Second Circuit: "[]n seeking affirmance of the district court's forum non conveniens dismissal, lawyers from ChevronTexaco appeared in this Court and reaffirmed the concessions that Texaco had made in order to secure dismissal of Plaintiffs' complaint.
+In so doing, ChevronTexaco bound itself to those concessions."
+Republic of Ecuador, 638 F.3d at 389 n.3.
+Judge Kaplan rejected that holding of this Court, reasoning that this Court "had been misinformed" when it observed that ChevronTexaco had appeared in Court in Aguinda, and that "[e]ven assuming that [the lawyers who appeared] were Chevron employees at the time of the Aguinda appeal, they acted as attorneys for Texaco and their statements as Texaco's attorneys did not bind Chevron."
 SPA-469-470 n.1750.
 But this Court wasn't "misinformed": Chevron's lawyers in Aguinda explicitly asked "this Court [to] take judicial notice" that "Texaco merged with Chevron Inc. on October 9, 2001," and "ChevronTexaco, Inc." explicitly appeared on the signature page.
 Appellee Br.
 10, 89 in Aguinda v.
 Texaco, Inc., No. 2001-7756 (2d Cir., filed Dec.
 20, 2001).

 2. Aware that the Second Circuit has rejected these arguments before, Chevron devised-and the district court accepted-a new one: that judicial estoppel shouldn't apply because the "characteristics of the Ecuadorian courts" have changed since the promise was made.
 SPA-468.
 But in order to make that finding without any evidence of corruption in the appellate court or Supreme Court in this case, the district court had to find that the Ecuadorian judiciary, through and through, was-and is-incapable of "provid[ing] impartial tribunals or procedures compatible with due process of law"-a designation that U.S. appeals courts have given only to ayatollah-controlled Iran and war-torn Liberia.
 SPA-445.
 The court based its sweeping condemnation of Ecuador's judiciary almost exclusively on the testimony of partisan Álvarez Grau.
-The district court cited Álvarez's testimony more than 50 times in nine pages, SPA-431-440, and Chevron, in turn, cites those pages 17 times in four pages (at 132-135) to show that the record "amply" supports its wholesale attack on the Ecuadorian judiciary.
+The district court cited Álvarez's testimony more than 50 times in nine pages, SPA-431-440, and Chevron, in turn, cites those pages 17 times in four pages (at 132-35) to show that the record "amply" supports its wholesale attack on the Ecuadorian judiciary.